stanislawbartkowski/CivilizationREST/README.md

 | URL | /getwaiting
 | Request type | GET
 | URL Params | no any params
-| Success response | 200
+| Success response | 200 or 204
-| Response data | String, if empty then there is no waiting list, if not empty, the game id waiting for automated player.
+| Response data | String, if empty then there is no waiting list (code 204), if not empty, the game id waiting for automated player (code 200).
 | Error response | Any other
 | Sample call | curl -X GET http://localhost:8000/rest/getwaiting